Spoonail-Iroiro/gmaginai-l/docs/USAGE.md

 It's recommended to launch the game to see if `maginai` installed correctly.
 Click 'Start game'.
-If you see `Mod loader 'maginai' vX.Y.Z` in the left corner of the title screen, you have installed `maginai` successfully!
+If you see `Mod loader 'maginai' vX.Y.Z` in the bottom-left corner of the title screen, you have installed `maginai` successfully!

 ![title-maginai](image/title-maginai.png)